emilyyyu/emilyyyu.github.io/_pages/about.md

 My current research interests include:

 1. **System Verification**

    - Model checking and certification techniques
    - Hardware verification using SAT-based methods
    - Formal reasoning in multi-agent systems

 2. **Trustworthy AI and Safe Autonomy**

    - Runtime monitoring for learning-enabled systems
    - Formal verification of neural policies and certificates

 3. **Neural Network Verification**

    - Theoretical and practical analysis of neural networks in isolation

 Check out my [publications](/publications/) or connect with me via email.

 **I am looking to recruit Ph.D. students,** and happy to discuss about CSC scholarships.
-If you are interested in doing a PhD with me, feel free to reach out.
+If you are interested in doing a PhD with me, feel free to reach out (with your CV and transcripts attached).
+In your email, please briefly explain how your research interests align with my work and why you believe this would be a good fit.